umbraco/UmbracoDocs/13/umbraco-ui-builder/collections/related-collections.md

 # Related Collections

-Related collections identify with a **many-to-many** relationship context, when multiple entities from a parent collection are associated with multiple entities from a different collection, using a junction entity.
+Related collections add support for editing **many-to-many** relationships with UI Builder.
+These are foundw hen multiple entities from one collection are associated with multiple entities from a another.
+They are modelled in a database via two tables related via a junction table.

+An classic example is with `Students` and `Courses`.
+Each course has many students, and each student takes many courses.

 ![Child Collection](../images/related_collections_child.png)